Q&A on UWCSEA admissions

 - Do you admit students part way through the year?
 What about joining part-way through Term 1, or after the start of Term 2?

-- Can I apply to both campuses - will that improve my chance of being offered a place?
+- Can I apply to both campuses?
+Will a dual application improve my chance of being offered a place?

 - Can we transfer between campuses?